Knowledge bank

 Some of the top reasons that can lead to falling into a debt trap are highlighted below,

-Peer pressure and lifestyle choices - Trying to keep up with a certain lifestyle or peer group can lead to overspending, forcing someone to take loans they can't easily repay.
+• Peer pressure and lifestyle choices - Trying to keep up with a certain lifestyle or peer group can lead to overspending, forcing someone to take loans they cannot easily repay.

 The impact of a debt trap is quite extensive and has the potential to disturb the financial future of the individual and their family as well.
 This impact is explained hereunder.